OpenLoco/OpenLoco/README.md

 cmake --build --preset linux-release
 ```

-Note that installing some packages can be problematic on desktop AMD64 distributions, you can use our docker images for compilation.
+Installing some packages can be problematic on desktop AMD64 distributions.
+To work around this, you can use [our Docker images](https://github.com/OpenLoco/openloco-docker-build) for compilation.

+Note: Due to issues with distro yaml-cpp packages, its source release is downloaded during CMake generation.

 Running the game will need the data directory from the root of the source code next to the binary.
 Assuming you're in `$SRC/build`,
 ```